WESTERN AUSTRALIA IS ON THE BALL

 Hillarys Boat Harbour also has a Beach wheelchair available at the family swimming section.

-Beach wheelchairs are a great invention that allows a person to be able to get into the water safely and the beach is usually manned by a highly skilled Surf Life Saver.
+Beach wheelchair are a great invention that allows a person to be able to get into the water safely and the beach is usually manned by a highly skilled Surf Life Saver.

-The beach wheelchair is available for use so don’t be shy & get yourself out there one of these days.
+The beach wheelchair is available for use free of charge so don’t be shy & get yourself down there one of these days.